OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

    > [!IMPORTANT]
    > The Office manifest XSD files that Visual Studio installs are out-of-date.
 If you get validation errors for the manifest, your first troubleshooting step should be to replace one or more of these files with the latest versions.
 For detailed instructions, see [Manifest schema validation errors in Visual Studio projects](../testing/troubleshoot-development-errors.md#manifest-schema-validation-errors-in-visual-studio-projects).

-4. Opens the Outlook page of your Microsoft 365 tenancy in the Microsoft Edge.
+4. Opens the Outlook page of your Microsoft 365 tenancy in Microsoft Edge.

 ### Debug the Outlook add-in